Using Your Legal Plan

 How often should I check my credit score?

 The recommended time frame to check your credit report is one to two times every year.
 However, it’s a good idea to check it more frequently if you have a credit card that provides you with a free FICO score.
 Additionally, you might want to take advantage of the fact that you can get one free report every year from the major bureaus and stagger those every four months to check.
+Regular checks can help you catch errors or fraud early, track your progress and stay informed about your financial health.

 Will checking my credit hurt my score?

 It all depends on the company you use, the type of application you submit and several other factors.
-When you check your report yourself, no points are deducted.
+When you check your report yourself, like through your bank’s app, no points are deducted.
 However, when a company issues a hard inquiry, which is a check usually done by a financial institution, it might take anywhere from three to five points off your score.
 Soft inquiries, usually done for background checks, do not have any effect.
 Additionally, too many applications at one time can also remove more than a few points.